 - What is the Penguin Algorithm?

-Local SEO is simply the process of getting a local Google places listing within the top three positions of the results.
+What is Local SEO?Local SEO is simply the process of getting a local Google places listing within the top three positions of the results.
 We refer to it as the local pack 3.

-If you are a local business that either go to the customer’s location or has the customer come to you, then you can benefit from Local SEO.
+Who benefits from Local SEO?If you are a local business that either go to the customer’s location or has the customer come to you, then you can benefit from Local SEO.
 The trick is to be a real business and become established.